Krishnakanth1993/Learnings/MNIST_Model/Reference/ERAS6/Model_Evolution/Setup/README.md

 ### What Worked Well
 - **Fast Convergence**: Model reached 99%+ accuracy by epoch 2
-- **Excellent Generalization**: Only 0.47% gap between train and test accuracy
+- **Excellent Generalization**: Only 0.42-0.43% gap between train and test accuracy
+- **High Reproducibility**: 99.51% vs 99.52% test accuracy across runs
+- **Modular Architecture**: Clean separation of model.py works perfectly

 ### Surprising Results
 - **No Overfitting**: Despite 6.38M parameters and no regularization, model generalizes well
-- **Fast Training**: 9 minutes for 15 epochs on CUDA
+- **Fast Training**: 9-14 minutes for 15-20 epochs on CUDA
-- **High Accuracy**: 99.52% test accuracy with simplified architecture
+- **High Accuracy**: 99.51-99.52% test accuracy with simplified architecture
+- **Low Hyperparameter Sensitivity**: 10x learning rate change had minimal impact

 ### Lessons Learned
 - MNIST is simple enough that complex regularization may not be necessary
 - Direct conv-to-class mapping can be very effective
 - Large parameter count doesn't always lead to overfitting on simple datasets
+- Model architecture is stable and reproducible across different hyperparameters
+- Modular code structure (model.py separation) improves maintainability

 ---

-*This README documents the successful completion of Setup-1 with excellent results.
-The simplified CNN architecture achieved 99.52% test accuracy with minimal overfitting.*
+*This README documents the successful completion of Setup-1 and Setup-1-Run2 with excellent results.
+The simplified CNN architecture achieved 99.51-99.52% test accuracy with minimal overfitting and high reproducibility across different hyperparameters.*